startimeahmet/LNMesh/BLE_star/README.md

 3. Occasionally we would observe page/segmentation faults crashing the bt-network connection from the slave nodes.
 It was unclear what triggered these errors, but they generally were not a significant issue.
 Reconnecting (by running the script in the above section "_To configure Slave nodes_") or rebooting generally resolved these problems.

-Final Note: This setup is very much a hack and should not be considered an enterprise solution; stability and consistency may vary.
+_Final Note_ - This setup is very much a hack and should not be considered an enterprise solution; stability and consistency may vary.

 ___
 [Home](/../../) - BLE Star - [Wi-Fi Mesh](../WIFI_mesh)